c3g/GenPipes_Docs/docs/source/index.rst

           C3G has created a distributed innovation node with broad expertise in bioinformatics.
 It offers bioinformatics analysis and HPC services for the life sciences research community.
 These services include customized and case-by-case analysis, along with an extensive suite of software solutions for the genomics community.

+.. warning:: You are referring to the latest version of GenPipes.
+We are working on updating it for recent release |genpipes_version| (Jan 28, 2021 `GitHub Issue 110`_).
+You may wish to refer to the last release 3.1.5 docs until this is done.
+See left hand side navigation menu and choose v3.1.5 to see documentation corresponding to GenPipes v3.1.5

 Welcome to the GenPipes Documentation!
 ----------------------------------------